NoriSte/figma-select-and-inspect/README.md

 1. Select one or more Figma elements to get them logged in the Console
 2. Add expressions to be evaluated on the selected Figma elements (`name,id,reactions[0].actions` results in each expression to be evaluated and logged in the Console)
+   - And if the value is a function, invoke it
+      - And if the returned value is a promise, await it
 3. Stringy and format the result for better readability
 4. Preferences are stored locally